rc0r/afl-utils/README.md

 Of course a lot more settings can be configured, some of these settings are:

-* afl options: timeout, memory limit, dictionary, ...
+* afl options: timeout, memory limit, dictionary, CPU affinity, ...
 * job options: session name, interactive mode
 * environment variables for interactive screen mode